Table of Contents

 This is the operating system that is running inside the virtual machine.
 Theoretically, VirtualBox can run any x86 operating system (DOS, Windows, OS/2, FreeBSD, OpenBSD), but to achieve near-native performance of the guest code on your machine, we had to go through a lot of optimizations that are specific to certain operating systems.
 So while your favorite operating system may run as a guest, we officially support and optimize for a select few (which, however, include the most common ones).

-See the section called “Supported guest operating systems” for details.
+See Section 3.1, “Supported guest operating systems” for details.

 This is the special environment that VirtualBox creates for your guest operating system while it is running.
 In other words, you run your guest operating system "in" a VM.
 Normally, a VM will be shown as a window on your computer's desktop, but depending on which of the various frontends of VirtualBox you use, it can be displayed in full screen mode or remotely on another computer.